izzetbiophysicist/consensus_design/README.md

 ## Design scan will explore all identity thresholds and all consensus thresholds for a given alingment

-python3.8 design_scan.py --pdb  --design  --db  --n_designs --csv_out
+python3.8 design_scan.py --pdb  --design_undef  --db  --n_designs --csv_out

 --pdb = PDB structure of the protein to be designed